ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #freecad create asciinema of configuring and building freecad from source on macos
+    - [ ] #freecad make an additional cast of runing through the test suite after building/installing freecad
 - [ ] #mpv #hammerspoon, setup a env var for `mpvsocket` to make interacting the mpv socket a little less brittle 🧊
 - [ ] #alacritty #macos for the love g0d, can we please support the emoji context menu ..."we can have nice things™️"
 - [ ] go through the following procedures to see if the intel crystalwell igpu is properly being used on my archbox